z-esmaily/guided_grounded_instructpix2pix/README.md

 We have also prepared a pre-configured folder, which you can download from [here]([https://drive.google.com/](https://drive.google.com/drive/folders/1A0PLwROvSYL1KqthKtiqm7Js3Raw551F?usp=drive_link)) and place in the root directory.

-SAM Model: You can find instructions for download it from the [Segment Anything Github page](https://github.com/facebookresearch/segment-anything) and put its path in sam_path in external_mask_extractor.py.
+SAM Model: You can find instructions for downloading the SAM model from the [Segment Anything Github page](https://github.com/facebookresearch/segment-anything).
+Once downloaded, you must put its path in sam_path in external_mask_extractor.py.

 You will also need to install the following dependencies: